fairlearn/fairlearn/docs/user_guide/datasets.rst

 a neighborhood and housing values."

-To describe the reasoning behind *B* further, the authors assume that self-segregation correlates to higher home values, though subsequent authors contend that this hypothesis is impossible to prove with evidence (see [#5]_).
+To describe the reasoning behind *B* further, the authors assume that self-segregation correlates to higher home values.
+However, other researchers (see [#5]_) did not find evidence that supports this hypothesis.

 Additionally, though the authors specify a parabolic transformation for *B*, they do not provide evidence that the relationship between *B* and *MEDV* is parabolic.